mcvavy/AspNetCoreWorkshop/README.md

 # What you'll learn
 An hour-long META 2018 workshop about what's new and different in ASP.NET Core 2.0 compared to .NET Framework.
-It begins with a little background with a little background on .NET Core framework and CLI
+It begins with a little background on .NET Core framework and CLI

 * setting up MVC
 * create middleware